ScubaInstructor/datasciencecoursera/projects/cleaningdata/w4/README.md

 ## Part 4 - Appropriately label the data set with descriptive variable names.

-*UCI HAR Dataset/features.txt* contains the lables for the dataset and is loaded in **Part 1** and is applied to the data set.
+*UCI HAR Dataset/features.txt* contains the lables for the dataset and is loaded and applied to the data set in **Part 1**.

 ## Part 5 - From the data set in step 4, create a second, independent tidy data set with the average of each variable for each activity and each subject.